hashicorp/react-components/packages/pricing-features/README.md

 The `<PricingFeatures />` component is used to display an array of feature sections including a heading, optional footnote, and content. `content` can include either:

 - feature tabs with table data
-- table data on its own.
+- table data on its own

-Note: Tabs _should_ display an svg icon but is shown as text in due to limitations in Swingset.
+Note: Tabs _should_ display an icon image but is shown as text due to Swingset limitations.
+In practice, we use our `<Icon />` component.

 On mobile, a block is displayed that contains a pdf download button.